-Pre-requisite : AMT - 1035 :and
+Pre-requisite : AMT - 1035 :and Pre-requisite : AMT - 1360 :

 AMT 2035 Agribusiness Financial Management (3-0-0 hrs)

 This is a course on business management practices and processes for decision making in agribusiness.
 The impact of financial management on agribusiness performance is examined through the application of selected budgeting and financial processes, as well as through agribusiness risk assessments.